cvut/javascript/README.md

 ### Currying

 The pure functions are easily testable and predictable.
-But don't fret, you won't need to pass _every single_ parameter _every time_ you call your function.
+But don’t fret, you won’t need to pass _every single_ parameter _every time_ you call your function.
 With high-order functions, you can build your functions incrementally with [_currying_](http://drboolean.gitbooks.io/mostly-adequate-guide/content/ch4.html).

 ##### Bad
 ```js